Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 back male runner marathon runner running in forest. water bottle belt

-I’ve been seeing more and more runners lately for symptoms of GI upset when running, or runners stomach.
 Can you relate?
 How many times have you been enjoying a run, only to have to stop due to cramping, nausea, gas or even reflux?

 Of course, take note that what works for one person will not necessarily work for another.
 Which is why nutrition is such an individualized science, which is the cool part.

-What is Runners Stomach
+What is Runners Stomach?

-Runners stomach, or running stomach or “runners gut,” refers to discomfort or gastrointestinal distress during exercise.
+Runners stomach, running stomach or “runners gut,” refers to discomfort or gastrointestinal distress during exercise.
 Feelings such as nausea, reflux, burping or stomach pain are common.

 This may also explain why you get stomach cramps after running.
-Interestingly enough, runners are more likely than other athletes to experience runners gut.

 • Symptoms of Running Stomach – These symptoms may manifest in the upper GI tract, with feelings of reflux or nausea.
 Or, you may even experience lower abdominal pain when running, or have symptoms of diarrhea.